Yui-H8/SQLNoir/case-005.md

 |:----|:----|:----|:----|
 |40|74|145|I heard someone mention a server in Helsinki.|
 |59|74|134|I saw someone holding a keycard marked QX- succeeded by a two-digit odd number.|
+---
+👥 Who are these 2 person who have employee number 145 & 134 ?